-7 Traits of a Great Root Cause Analysis Facilitator
+7 Traits of Great Root Cause Analysis Investigators

-After decades of teaching TapRooT® and being consulted about many investigations, I’ve met lots of root cause analysis facilitators.
-Some were good.
-Some were not so good.
-Some were really superior.
-Some were horrible.
+After decades of teaching TapRooT® and being consulted about many investigations, I’ve met lots of root cause analysis investigators.
+Some were good … some were not so good.
+Some were really great.
 Therefore, I thought it might be interesting to relate what I see that separates the best from the rest.
-Here are the seven traits of the BEST.
+Here are the seven traits of Great investigators.

 1. They don’t jump to conclusions.
 The worst investigators I’ve seen think they know it all.
 They already have their minds made up BEFORE the first interview.
 They START the investigation to prove their point.
 They already know the corrective action they are going to apply … so all they have to do is affirm that the causes they already have assumed ARE the cause they find.

 What do the best investigators do?
 They start by seeing where the evidence leads them.
 The evidence includes:

 They are great at collecting evidence without prejudice.
 They perform “cognitive interviews” to help the interviewee remember as much as possible.
 (See the new book TapRooT® Evidence Collection and Interviewing Techniques to Sharpen Investigation Skills to learn more about cognitive interviews.
 Get the book with the course at the TapRooT Pre-Summit.)